cdown/srt/README.rst

 These tools are easy to chain together, for example, say you have one subtitle with Chinese and English, and other with French, but you want Chinese and French only.
-Oh, and the Chinese one is 5 seconds later than it should be.
+Oh, and the Chinese subtitle is 5 seconds later than it should be.
 That's easy enough to sort out:

 .. code::